Fighting Federal Rollbacks

 The U.S. Department of Energy has the authority to set energy efficiency standards for approximately 60 categories of appliances and other equipment.
 Energy efficiency standards are a win-win for consumers and the environment.
 Over the lifetime of energy-efficient products, consumers can save billions of dollars in energy costs, and, through reduced energy use, millions of tons of greenhouse gas emissions can be eliminated.

 Under the Trump Administration, however, the Department of Energy has embarked upon a series of delays in performing its mandatory duty to finalize a series of energy efficiency standards all but completed by the Obama Administration.
-In April 2017, Attorney General Becerra joined eight fellow Attorneys General in filing a petition in the U.S. Court of Appeals for the Second Circuit challenging the Department's delay in issuing its Energy Conservation Standard for Ceiling Fans.
+In April 2017, the Attorney General's Office joined eight fellow Attorneys Generals in filing a petition in the U.S. Court of Appeals for the Second Circuit challenging the Department's delay in issuing its Energy Conservation Standard for Ceiling Fans.
 The same month, the Attorney General filed a motion to intervene in a lawsuit in order to defend energy saving light bulb regulations.
 And, in June 2017, the Attorney General initiated another lawsuit against the Department of Energy in the Northern District of California after the Department failed to lift the delay of five other energy efficiency rules.

 Public Lands and Oceans